mjm918/mjm918/README.md

 ### Howdy! 👋

-> **2023** resolution: create OpenSource projects to help needy people.
-Go to my patreon page to make a difference.

 <!--
 **mjm918/mjm918** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.